 I picked up my friend at the Windhoek airport then we spent the day in town.
 We left early the next morning to drive to Sesriem.
-Sesriem is not a destination in itself.
-The point of going there is because of its close proximity to Sossusvlei, Naukluft Mountains and the Sesriem Canyon.
+However, the small town of Sesriem is not a destination in itself.
+Instead, we were traveling there to see Sesriem Canyon and then travel onward to Sossusvlei pan.
+Additionally, Sesriem is in close proximity to the Naukluft Mountains.

-There is an assortment of accommodation near Sesriem that are all within a reasonable drive of all of these attractions.
+There is an assortment of accommodation near Sesriem that are all within a reasonable drive of our destinations.
 We ended up staying near the foothills of the Naukluft mountains.
 From there, it was a 50 kilometer drive to the Sossusvlei and Sesriem Canyon entry points.
-This was an easy drive the next morning when we went to explore these areas.
+Therefore, we had an easy drive the next morning when we went to explore these areas.

 The route to Sesriem from Windhoek starts out on C26.
 This is the same starting point as when I took the Gamsberg pass over to Swakopmund.
 Take C26 out of Windhoek but this time do not veer to the west.
 Keep going straight and branch off of C26 going south, then pass on the east side of the Gamsberg Mountain.
 Then continue until you reach C14 and go left towards Sesriem.
 Don’t turn right, that would bring you to Walvis Bay.